tencentyun/intlcloud-documents/yehe_doc/物联网/物联网通信/控制台使用手册/产品管理/设备分组_intl_en.md

 1. Log in to the [IoT Hub console](https://console.cloud.tencent.com/iotcloud) and click **[Groups](https://console.cloud.tencent.com/iothub/groups)** on the left sidebar.
 2. On the group management page, click **Create Group**.
 3. In the group adding pop-up window, enter relevant information.
 When creating a group, you need to select the group to which it belongs.
 A level-1 group always belongs to the default project, a level-2 group can belong to a level-1 group, a level-3 group can belong to a level-2 group, and so on.
 You can customize the group name and description.
- - Group Level: there is no limit on the number of group levels.
+ - Parent Group: there is no limit on the number of group levels.
 One group can have up to 100 subgroups.
  - Group Name: it can contain 4–30 letters, digits, and underscores.
  - Group Description: it can contain up to 255 characters.
 ![](https://main.qcloudimg.com/raw/822eff73b1d905374a22d5fc4777f071.png)